 Details about upcoming events, and recaps and photos of past annual reunions and field trips (Spring Flings).

-Please join us for a visit to the San Mateo County History Museum located at 2200 Broadway in downtown Redwood City from 11:30 AM to 1:30 PM on Thursday, May 16.
+The 2024 Spring Fling was held at the San Mateo County History Museum located in downtown Redwood City.
 Housed inside the former courthouse built in 1910 for the San Mateo County Superior Court, the museum showcases the rich history of San Mateo County and the surrounding area.
+About 50 people attended to enjoy lunch, conversation, and a tour of the museum.
+View the Spring Fling Flyer and photos of the event.

 October 5, 2023 | Photos of the Event